Copa America Centenario

 factors outside his power, puts blame on the players and lets the negatives

-of the situation affect his management
+of the situation affect his management and, consequently, the quality

 and performance of the team to a point of lagging behind in a major

-tournament of the second best footballing continent on earth
+tournament of the second best footballing continent on earth.

 A great coach, on the other hand, like Rehhagel, takes a team without

-and, instead of complaining and attributing blame,
+talent and skill and, instead of complaining and attributing blame,

 limits his utterances to the minimum possible, boosts the mentality